Skip to main content

 Planning Worksheet

-To prepare for the registration appointments, use the attached planning worksheet.
-This worksheet will be posted at a later date.
+To prepare for the registration appointments, use the planning worksheet

 (Do not send card information to the Association.
 Destroy the card information after using the online registration system.)